JaydenM-C/DeGruytertemplate/README.md

 Please keep in mind this package is unofficial and not associated or endorsed in any way by De Gruyter.
 It is purely my own project for making *Linguistic Typology* journal articles easier to write in R Markdown.
 Anyone using this template for their own work takes full responsibility conforming with the journal submission format and guidelines.

+# Latest news

+16 Oct 2019: Note that this package is a work-in-progress.
+The book template has not been thoroughly tested.
+There is an outstanding issue with 'acknowledgement' and 'keywords' fields in the article template [see the issue here](https://github.com/JaydenM-C/DeGruytertemplate/issues/1).
+Please feel free to post an issue for any problems that arise and also help/propose solutions for existing issues.

 # Installation

 Download the package `devtools`, if you don't have it already.